CMorrison82z/EZRequire/README.md

 ## What is it doing ?

 After initializing require, require will do the following until a module with a matching name is found :
-1. Check its cached modules
+1. Check its cached modules.
-2. Check children of the CALLING script (via getfenv(0).script)
+2. Check any registered domains set in initialization.
-3. Check any registered domains set in initialization.
+3. Check children of the CALLING script (via getfenv(0).script).